What Is a MOV: Metal Oxide Varistor Tutorial

 1. Similarly, you should also find the required power dissipation.
 So, ensure you select the varistor with a power rating equal to or exceeds the power handling required by the circuit in any event.

-1. If you’re unsure about what power, surge current, and energy rating to select, always choose a device with a higher power, energy ratings, and surge current.
+1. If you’re unsure about what power, surge current, and energy rating to select, always choose a device with a higher power, energy rating, and surge current.

 1. Lastly, select the correct model to provide the right clamping voltage you can choose based on the allowed maximum voltage value for your input or output.
 Make sure your circuit can handle the allowed voltage.